 Life holds no promises.
 There are no five year guarantees.
 When life knocks us down we can choose to fall down the tunnel, spinning and spiralling out of control until finally we think we have hit rock bottom, only to have another cavern open up and swallow us in deeper.
 Or we can dust ourselves off, pick ourselves up, straighten our collars, and put that shoe that flew across the room back on.
 And we can give ourselves a hearty pat on the back and say, “Well done you!
 You made it!
 You might be tattered and your edges might be frayed, and like the Velveteen Rabbit your insides may be falling out and the threads holding your eyes in might be somewhat loose, but hey, you’re still here.”

-2015 was not an easy year for many.
-Remember that we are living in the Age of Enlightenment, and that means that we are waking up.
+We are living in the Age of Enlightenment, which means that we are waking up.
 Sometimes it is in the act of awakening that we experience the most pain.
-But it’s all good, because that pain is moulding us into the greatest version of ourselves, and often that pain – as raw as it is – can be channelled as a healing tool towards someone who has just recently entered that abyss.
+But it’s all good, because that pain is moulding us into the greatest version of ourselves, and often that pain – as raw as it is – can be channelled as a healing tool towards someone else who is drowning in that abyss.

-Had my 2015 been offered to me on a silver platter on the first day of the New Year, and had the lessons been hidden from me, I would have brushed the platter aside and sent it crashing to the floor.
+Had the map of my life been offered to me on a silver platter when I entered this world, and had the lessons been hidden from me, I would have brushed the platter aside and sent it crashing to the floor.
 Had I seen the lessons, the gifts that were going to be revealed to me (admittedly through many hours of alternating screaming and sobbing and desperation), I would have graciously accepted the journey that lay ahead of me.

 In hindsight however, it was probably better that I didn’t know.

 And so I picked up the shattered pieces.
 I said my goodbyes.
-I wrote the final chapter of my book.
+I packed up my belongings.
 And I left.

-But when nobody was looking, or asking, in truth I felt as if I was letting the whole world down.
+But when nobody was looking, or asking, in truth I felt as if I was dying.
 I sobbed my heart out driving to the office.
 I sobbed it out driving back home again.
-How would I ever repay the debts?
-I would lie awake at night wondering when that big hole was going to open up again.
+I would lie awake at night wondering when that big hole was going to open up.
 I wondered how long I could keep things up.
 I wondered whether I could keep my sanity in check.
 How I wished sometimes that my mind would just wander off and never return.